katyhuff/blog/_posts/2014-05-05-women-only-events.markdown

 ## Isolation

 Sometimes, you want to hold an event at a conference that is intended just for women.
-It's tempting to hold it in parallel to the conference, but the result is often that the actual conference is left bereft of women.
+It's tempting to hold it in parallel with the conference, but the result is often that the actual conference is left bereft of women.
 This happened last year at [SciPy2013](http://conference.scipy.org/scipy2013/ "SciPy2013") when we held the ladies mixer at the same time as the full conference mixer.
 The results